Major League Soccer defunct clubs: Miami Fusion (1998–2001)

 Miami Fusion entered the league in 1998, qualifying for the playoffs in each of their opening two seasons.
 However, they had losing records in each of their first three seasons.
 In 2001, head coach Ray Hudson led the Fusion to their best ever season, winning the Supporters' Shield with a record of 16–5–5.
 In the playoffs, the club would dispatch the defending champion Kansas City Wizards in three games.
 In the next round, the Fusion were eliminated by the San Jose Earthquakes after Troy Dayak scored in overtime in the series tiebreaker.

 Despite this success, the Fusion still had the league's lowest season ticket sales and the lowest revenue from sponsors.
 Owner Ken Horowitz supported the imposition of measures to keep spending down for MLS clubs, as it was reported that the Fusion's ownership had lost $15 million in operating costs since joining the league.
 On January 8, 2002, MLS commissioner Don Garber announced that the Fusion and the Tampa Bay Mutiny would be expelled from the league and subsequently disbanded.
 Although the Fusion had their own lease on a 20,000-seat stadium, Garber cited low revenue and lack of corporate sponsorship as the reason for the decision.
 It was also reported that Horowitz had asked the MLS to pay some of the club's expenses, and this threatened the financial viability of the league, which had reportedly lost $250 million during its first five years.
 Horowitz also stated that Miami was not a feasible location for the Fusion because many residents did not identify with local sports teams.
 By the end of January 2002, MLS had contracted Miami Fusion and the club had ceased operations.
 A dispersal draft for the Fusion and Tampa Bay Mutiny occurred in January 2002.

+MLS would return to the Miami market in 2020 in the form of Inter Miami CF playing on the Lockhart site at Chase Stadium.